rpetti/resume/resume.md

 >	A self motivated and committed Build/DevOps Developer with excellent creative
 >	problem-solving abilities.
 A continuous learner with effective communication skills.
->	Honest, dedicated, reliable and organized with strong work ethic.
+>	Honest, dedicated, and reliable with strong work ethic.

 ----